 Stephen Jarmain is described as ’an extremely sharp-minded, calm advocate.’ – Chambers and Partners, 2012 Edition

 Awards and Scholarships

 Postgraduate Diploma in Law, 2004

 Practice Diploma in International Human Rights Law and Practice, 2008

 Stephen has contributed to a variety of legal texts and websites, including:

-• Along with Janet Bazley QC, Stephen co-authored the family law chapters of “Cases That Shook the World”;
+- Stephen co-authored the family law chapters of ‘Cases That Changed our Lives’;

-• Stephen authored the Procedure section of “Applications under Schedule 1 of the Children Act 1989”.;
+- Stephen authored a section of ‘Applications under Schedule 1 of the Children Act 1989’;

-Stephen has a keen interest in foreign culture and has travelled widely, particularly within Asia and the Americas.
+Stephen has a young family and his interests include foreign travel and culture, particularly Asia and the Americas.
 When at home, Stephen’s main hobby is football, both playing and watching, and he is a qualified Football Association referee.